Skip to Content

 Andersen Hitches Ranch Hitch Adapter

-The Ranch Hitch Adapter fits a 2-5/16 ball hitch and is easily installed and adjustable.
-Note that this adapter is rated for 24,000 pounds GVW trailer weight and 6,000 pounds tongue weight, and meets VESC-19 standards.
+Andersen Hitches’ Ranch Hitch Adapter allows a standard fifth-wheel hitch to utilize a gooseneck adapter in the towing truck’s bed, freeing up space round it to carry or haul other gear.
+The Ranch Hitch Adapter fits a 2 5/16 ball hitch and is easily installed and adjustable.
+This adapter is rated for 24,000 pounds of trailer weight and 6,000 pounds of tongue weight, and meets VESC-19 standards.

-Users also like the bell-shaped receiver, which allows for the hitch ball & adapter to be as much as 3″ off-center, and still slide into place.
+It has a remote cable mechanism that allows the user to engage & release the coupler while standing on the ground outside the truck.
+Users also like the bell-shaped receiver, which allows for the hitch ball & adapter to be as much as 3″ off-center, and still slide into place, simplifying hooking up when breaking camp.

 To see if the adapter will fit your 5th wheel, you’ll need to back your truck into position as though you’re hooking up your 5th wheel, and then measure from the bottom of the pin box, (the “pin plate”) down to the top of the ball in the bed of your truck.